Dani285/Perl-Programming/README.md

 Task 2: Filter out email addresses from a text file (or saved webpage) and display them on the screen.

-Task 3 : The frequency of words (strings) retrieved from a saved text file (such as a novel at https://www.gutenberg.org/) is determined.
+Task 3 : Write a perl script which prints the frequency of words (strings) retrieved from a saved text file (such as a novel at https://www.gutenberg.org/) is determined.

 Task 4: On a saved web page, use a perl program to replace all the images with a specific image of your choice.